wilfz/ClipTabToHtml/README.md

 This HTML fragment is added to the clipboard as an additional format.

 Since nowadays most email is formatted as HTML you get a table that actually looks like a table.
-(This little program does not an ned not have a gui and works only on windows.)
+(This little program does not and need not have a gui and works only on windows.)